Pintec10/React--basic-context-app--form-translator/README.md

 # Branches
 The `main` branch shows a simple example of the use of Contexts.

-The `logic-separation` branch shows a possible way of using Contexts instead of Redux, separating logic for storage and management of data into separate Stores.
+The `logic-separation` branch shows a possible way of using Contexts instead of Redux, segregating logic for storage and management of data into separate Stores.

 ---